An initiative for a better understanding and framing of the ethical, legal and societal implications of AI by leveraging a transdisciplinary approach.

 This research stream will aim at developing tools and frameworks to tackle these issues.
 Our global initiative will promote collaborative work to share best practices across jurisdictions while rendering current legislative AI tools more accessible.

 The Initiative has adopted a very agile development and leadership framework to respond to society’s latest challenges.
-In the near future, the team is expected to welcome new members and expand the research agenda to integrate a third stream on issues related to health and environmental topics.
+In the near future, the team is expected to welcome new members and continue to expand its research agenda.

-The AI + Society Initiative will aim at participating in the global conversation and build capacity for a global thought leadership in Canada.
+The AI + Society Initiative aims at participating in the global conversation and building capacity for a global thought leadership in Canada.

 We will leverage a wide collaborative network, notably in the United States, the European Union, Israel, India, Brazil, Mexico, Singapore, Hong Kong, and South Africa.
 Building on existing collaborations, the Initiative will spearhead the development of joint activities, notably inviting leading experts from these regions to bring new perspectives within North American discourses around AI, and by supporting the training of Canadian students and researchers within those countries.